UniMath/agda-unimath/src/group-theory/multiples-of-elements-abelian-groups.lagda.md

   {l : Level} (A : Ab l)
   where

-  multiple-succ-nat-Ab' :
+  multiple-succ-Ab' :
     (n : ℕ) (x : type-Ab A) →
-    multiple-nat-Ab A (succ-ℕ n) x ＝ add-Ab A x (multiple-nat-Ab A n x) multiple-succ-nat-Ab' = power-succ-nat-Group' (group-Ab A)
+    multiple-Ab A (succ-ℕ n) x ＝ add-Ab A x (multiple-Ab A n x) multiple-succ-Ab' = power-succ-Group' (group-Ab A)
 ```

 ### Multiples by sums of natural numbers are products of multiples